opencog/atomspace/Design-Notes-C.md

 avoid for now.
 Suffice to say that some sexes, e.g. vowel/consonant, can also be encoded by bond subtypes (i.e. how Link Grammar currently does this for English a/an phonemes.)
 Again, there seem to be equivariant representations.
-Sex and Bond are the most conveniant for the simple cases, but don't generalize (easily).
+Sex and Bond are the most convenient for the simple cases, but don't generalize (easily).

 ### Rewriting